EUCAIM/Glossary/2-Glossary.md

 ### Data collection

 This term will not be used in the EUCAIM framework.
-Please refer to .Dataset
+Please refer to [Dataset](#dataset)

 ### Data Concerning Health